superbrown/android_vocab-blaster/README.md

 I developed it to help my son study for his fifth and sixth grade Vocabulary classes.

-This is a port of my Super Spell app (https://github.com/superbrown/gwt_super-spell).
+This is a port of my web based Super Spell app (https://github.com/superbrown/gwt_super-spell).
 That app supported multiple study modules -- not just vocabulary.
-As a result, the design of this may look overly complex in places.
-For the strict purposes of this app, it is.
-I quicly stripped out what wasn't needed, but thre's still some design complexity "residue" from the Super Spell application.
-The is no reason to spend time removing it.
+Accordingly, the design of this may look overly complex in places; and for the strict purposes of this app, it is.
+I quickly stripped out what wasn't needed from Super Spell, but some unecessary design complexity remained.
+There just wasn't a reason to spend time removing it.
+The main goal was to get it working in Android.